Contra Costa County Accident Attorneys

 These accidents are usually caused by closely following the vehicle ahead of you.
 Rear-end accidents occur when a driver hits your car from behind.
 Common injuries related to rear-end accidents include concussions, whiplash, broken ribs, etc.

 Even with a rear-end accident, liability may not be clear.
-There may be more than one driver.
-That is why you need to have a solid and talented legal team behind you when you have been in a rear-end accident.
+For example, there may have been more than one driver at fault.
+Having legal representation can be helpful if you are involved in a rear-end accident.

 Head-on accidents are often caused by distracted or negligent driving, including driving under the influence.
 A head-on collision is caused when two or more vehicles travel in different directions and hit their front ends.
 Common injuries resulting from a head-on collision are broken bones, internal injuries, cuts, bruises, etc.

-You will need an experienced attorney in Contra Costa County to help you navigate the process of assigning liability.
-Contact the injury attorneys led by Arash Khorsandi, Esq. to get the assistance that you need today.
+An attorney in Contra Costa County can help you navigate the process of assigning liability.
+Contact our injury attorneys to get assistance for your case.

 Rollovers